Phonics

 As a school, we believe that reading is vital for academic success across the curriculum.
 Reading develops the mind and imagination.
 We learn and gain knowledge of subject areas, as well as acquiring vocabulary (75% of our vocabulary comes from reading), and the ability to think in the abstract.
 It develops language and communication skills.

-Our staff have been trained by Pie Corbett, an educational adviser, who has been a head teacher, Ofsted inspector as well as a writer, author and poet, in “Reading as a Reader!”.
-We have been developing our whole class reading sessions.
-This is now linking into our current “Talk for Writing” training and outcomes.
+Many of our staff have been trained by Pie Corbett, an educational adviser, who has been a head teacher, Ofsted inspector as well as a writer, author and poet, in ‘Reading as a Reader!’.

 We want our pupils to be competent readers who can: recommend books to their peers; have a thirst for reading a range of text types; take part in discussions about what they have read including an author’s use of language and its impact on the reader, as well as answering comprehension questions and improving their progress to reach national attainment outcomes.

-Every class has dedicated time, “Reading for Pleasure” and a protected story time session, at the end of each day where the teacher will read aloud books, including those in our Reading Spine.
+Every class has dedicated time, “Reading for Pleasure” and a protected story time session, at the end of the day where the teacher will read aloud books, including those in our Reading Spine.

 Our Reading Spine

-We must not assume that the type of books that a child already knows, that they like, is all that they would like if they were given the opportunity.
-It is our role to introduce children to a wider range of books than they may independently choose in order to develop a familiarity with broad range of texts.
+It is our role to introduce children to a wider range of books than they may independently choose, in order to develop a familiarity with broad range of texts.

 Writing

-Our mission is to enable children to immerse themselves fully into a text.
+Our mission is to enable children to immerse themselves fully into a text and in class, an age related text.
 They will broaden their speech and language, widen their vocabulary and further their understanding of different text types.
 Every child has the potential to be confident readers and creative writers.

 “Talk for Writing” is an engaging teaching framework developed by Pie Corbett.
 It is powerful and demonstrates good outcomes, as it is based on the principles of how children learn.
 It enables children to imitate the language they need, orally, before reading and analyzing the text and innovating (changing) the text, then moving on to inventing – writing their own version.